charan-siddartha/Coding-Raja-Technologies-Internship-2/README.md

-This is Music Player Application in HTML,CSS,JS
+Music Player Application is built by using HTML,CSS,JS